OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 - Include sources to help with verification of the tablet's specifications.
 This could be the manufacturer's specification sheet of the tablet, the HID report descriptor, or an educated guess by taking `MaxX` and `MaxY` and converting it into millimeter units.
-Please note that specs published by manufacturers have unfortunately been known to be wrong on occasion - avoid trusting them without verifying.
+Please note that specs published by manufacturers have unfortunately been known to be wrong on occasion - avoid trusting these published specs without verifying the specs are accurate to the physical product.
 - If you are the owner of the tablet submitting a new config for your own tablet, you may self-verify.